jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB200/README.md

 - SERIAL7 -> USART6 (S.OUT)
 - SERIAL8 -> USB

 The Telem1, Telem2 and Telem3 ports have RTS/CTS pins, the other UARTs do not have RTS/CTS.

 ## RC Input

 RC input is configured on the port marked RCIN/UART.
 This connector supports all RC protocols.
 Two cables are available for this port.
 To use software binding of Spektrum satellite receivers you need to use the Spektrum satellite cable.

 ## PWM Output

 The JFB-200 supports up to 16 PWM outputs.PWM1-8 are connected via dedicated output buffers.
-PWM9-16 are connected via bidirectional buffers.
+PWM 9-16 are connected via bidirectional buffers.

 The 16 PWM outputs are in 4 groups:
 - PWM  1,  2,  3 and  4 in group1 (TIM1)
 - PWM  5,  6,  7 and  8 in group2 (TIM3)
 - PWM  9, 10, 11 and 12 in group3 (TIM4)
 - PWM 13, 14, 15 and 16 in group4 (TIM8)

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need to use DShot.
-PWM output voltage can be changed setting BRD_PWM_COLT_SEL parameter.
+PWM output voltage can be changed setting BRD_PWM_VOLT_SEL parameter.

 ## Battery Monitoring

 The board has two dedicated power monitor ports on 8 pin connectors.
 The correct battery setting parameters are dependent on the type of power brick which is connected.
 Recomended input voltage is 4.9 to 5.5 volt.

 ## Compass

 The JFB-200 has two builtin compasses BMM350 and IST8310.
 Due to potential interference the board is usually used with an external I2C compass as part of a GPS/Compass combination.

 ## GPIOs

-The 8 PWM ports (PMW9-16) can be used as GPIOs (relays, buttons, RPM etc).
+The 8 PWM ports (PMW 9-16) can be used as GPIOs (relays, buttons, RPM etc).
 The numbering of the GPIOs for PIN variables in ArduPilot is:
 - PWM(9)  50
 - PWM(10) 51
 - PWM(11) 52